-These are for controlling analogue synths such as the SCI PRO-1, Roland SH-101, or indeed most other synths with CV and Gate inputs.
+These are for controlling analogue synths such as the SCI PRO-1, Roland SH-101, MS-20, CS-5 or indeed almost any other synths with CV and Gate or Hz/V and Trig inputs.

-Note, the CV output for controlling the pitch uses one of two scaling methods: the Volts per octave (V/oct) pitch scaling system, which is the most common system used in analogue synths, as used by Roland, SCI, Oberheim and Moog synths.
+Note, the CV output for controlling the pitch uses one of two (selectable) scaling methods: the Volts per octave (V/oct) pitch scaling system, which is the most common system used in analogue synths, as used by Roland, SCI, Oberheim and Moog synths.
 The other system is called Hertz per volt and is used by synths such as Korg & Yamaha, (MS20, MS10, CS5).
-The Pro-2000 has been designed to handle these synths as well, it is simply a case of switching between the two systems in software.
+The Pro-2000 has been designed to handle these synths as well, it is simply a case of switching between the two systems from the front panel.
 (See CV/Hz Select - later)

-Some synths do not have CV, Gate or Filter inputs, such as the TB303.
+Some synths do not have CV, Gate or Filter inputs, such as the TB-303.
 We can fit or supply socket kits for most monosynths that do not have inputs.
-Contact us for details.
+See our website for details (www.kenton.co.uk)